-Only methods included on the ACBL Mid-Chart are allowed in any Round Robin phase or in a knockout match of fewer than 60 boards.
+Only methods included on the proposed Level 3 Convention Chart are allowed in any Round Robin phase or in a knockout match of fewer than 60 boards.
+The proposed Level 3 Convention Chart, as it will apply to USBF events, will be posted on the USBF website at least 4 weeks before the start of the 2017 Open USBC.